newjersey/njwds-components-demo/demos/astro/README.md

 ### Adding a component-specific package import

 Import the specific component you want within a`<script>` tag in the `.astro` file.
-This allows you to easy colocate the component import with its usage.
+This allows you to easily colocate the component import with its usage.

 ```astro
 <script>